godotengine/godot-docs/classes/class_navigationagent2d.rst

 Description
 -----------

 2D agent that is used in navigation to reach a location while avoiding static and dynamic obstacles.
 The dynamic obstacles are avoided using RVO (Reciprocal Velocity Obstacles) collision avoidance.
 The agent needs navigation data to work correctly.
-This can be done by having the agent as a child of a :ref:`Navigation2D<class_Navigation2D>` node, or using :ref:`set_navigation<class_NavigationAgent2D_method_set_navigation>`. ``NavigationAgent2D`` is physics safe.
+By default this node will register to the default :ref:`World2D<class_World2D>` navigation map.
+If this node is a child of a :ref:`Navigation2D<class_Navigation2D>` node it will register to the navigation map of the navigation node or the function :ref:`set_navigation<class_NavigationAgent2D_method_set_navigation>` can be used to set the navigation node directly. ``NavigationAgent2D`` is physics safe.

+\ **Note:** After :ref:`set_target_location<class_NavigationAgent2D_method_set_target_location>` is used it is required to use the :ref:`get_next_location<class_NavigationAgent2D_method_get_next_location>` function once every physics frame to update the internal path logic of the NavigationAgent.
+The returned vector position from this function should be used as the next movement position for the agent's parent Node.

 Properties
 ----------